Wandalen/willbe/doc/version2.eng/README.md

 </details>
 <details>
   <summary><a href="./concept/Module.md#Module">Module</a></summary>
-  Module is set of files described in <code>will-file</code>
+  Module is set of files described in <code>will-file</code>.
 </details>
 <details>
   <summary><a href="./concept/Module.md#Submodule">Submodule</a></summary>
-  A module with its own <code>will-file</code> which used but other module ( supermodule ).
+  A module with its own <code>will-file</code> which used but other module (supermodule).
 </details>
 <details>
   <summary><a href="./concept/Module.md#Supermodule">Supermodule</a></summary>
-  A module which has other modules ( submodules ).
+  A module which has other modules (submodules).
 </details>
 <details>
   <summary><a href="./concept/SubmodulesLocalAndRemote.md#Local-submodule">Local submodule</a></summary>
-  A submodule which is located locally
+  A submodule which is located locally.
 </details>
 <details>
   <summary><a href="./concept/SubmodulesLocalAndRemote.md#Remote-submodule">Remote submodule</a></summary>